Best Security & Privacy Apps for Mac (2026)

 4. Salesforce Authenticator

 A focused, free tool for anyone living in Salesforce all day.
 It sends a push when you sign in, and the location aware automation can auto approve from trusted places like your office, which we found genuinely saves taps.
-On a Mac it pairs with the browser login smoothly.
+There is no native Mac app, so when you log into Salesforce on your Mac you approve it by tapping the prompt on your iPhone or Apple Watch, the same way a phone only authenticator works.
 It only matters if your org uses Salesforce, but for those folks it is a quiet daily win.

 5. Browser privacy apps